-- 1. County General Plan Policies: For each LCOC Goal, there are one or more Policies to be applied by the County toward land use and other planning and resource-management issues, in the interests of compliance with sound planning principles and statewide planning law.
+- County General Plan Policies: For each LCDC Goal, there are one or more Policies to be applied by the County toward land use and other planning and resource-management issues, in the interests of compliance with sound planning principles and statewide planning law.
 Policies are binding commitments, but will be carried out within established work programs and over all County priorities.
-The application of Policies which call for any programs or studies will occur as County resources in terms of both staff and budgetary allocations permit - 2.
+The application of Policies which call for any programs or studies will occur as County resources in terms of both staff and budgetary allocations permit. - 2.
 Plan Diagrams: Two major planning regions are identified for Lane County-the Coastal Region and the Inland Region.
 For each, detailed representations of land use are depicted on maps, on Plan Diagrams.
 Land use regulation methods, such as zoning, are applied to carry out the intent of the designations.
 The application of the general plan is primarily through zoning.
 In fact planning and zoning designations are set forth on the same map.

 Chart One diagrams the relationship of these elements, and also indicates relationships with other portions of the County Comprehensive Plan.
-The appendix below, as well as other plans and maps that are components of the Lane County Rural Comprehensive Plan are available for review at the Lane County Planning Office.